Workable/orka/docs/extra/workers.md

   {:toc}

 Orka is exposing a useful factory to create workers.
 This is a convenient boilerplate code to execute long running tasks keeping some state in a mongodb collection.
-Sometimes you need to execute long running tasks that need to continue from where the left when being restarted.
-E.g. Processing some million of rows in a table.
+Sometimes you need to execute long running tasks that need to continue from where it had left off when being restarted.
+E.g. Processing some million of rows in a table and keeping the last processed row.
 Orka's worker will automatically create and use a mongo collection called workerjob for this.

 ## Installation